Whilst arbitration is a recognised form of dispute resolution in Luxembourg, litigation is mostly used by domestic parties.

 Article V lists the following grounds:

 Since annulment of an arbitral award is not one of the grounds for refusing enforcement under Article 1251 NCCP, the Luxembourg courts relying on the provisions of Article VII(I) of the New York Convention considered that they had a sufficient basis to enforce arbitral awards annulled at the seat of arbitration (Court of Appeal, 28 January 1999).
 The Luxembourg courts still take into account the circumstances of each case.
 For example, it has been ruled that the enforcement proceedings of a foreign arbitral award in Luxembourg shall be stayed until the annulment proceedings have been completed in the country where the arbitral award has been issued (Court of Appeal, 25 June 2015).

-In light of recent case law, it seems that a state or state entity raising a defense of sovereign immunity at the enforcement stage would not be successful.
-Indeed, according to a recent case law, the Court of Appeal ruled that a State had, by accepting that its dispute was to be resolved by an arbitral tribunal, also accepted that the arbitral award be granted leave for enforcement (Court of Appeal, 27 April 2017).
+In light of recent case law, it seems that a state or state entity raising a defence of sovereign immunity at the enforcement stage would not be successful.
+Indeed, the Court of Appeal ruled that a state had, by accepting that its dispute was to be resolved by an arbitral tribunal, also accepted that the arbitral award be granted leave for enforcement (Court of Appeal, 27 April 2017).

 Luxembourg courts have a pro-arbitration approach towards recognition and enforcement of arbitral awards.